expo/expo/docs/pages/eas-update/getting-started.md

    }
    ```

    This `channel` property will allow you to point updates at builds.
-Later, if you set up a GitHub Action to publish changes on merge, it will make it so we can merge code into the "production" branch, then those commits will publish an update that will be made available to builds with the channel "production".
+For example, if you set up a GitHub Action to publish changes on merge, it will make it so we can merge code into the "production" branch, then those commits will publish an update that will be made available to builds with the channel "production".

 ## Create a build for the project